-Kirsty has been a professional actress and voice over for 20 years.
-Her work has seen her collaborate on projects such as ‘Blackout’ for CH4, ‘Locke’ with Tom Hardy, ‘Man Like Mobeen’ on BBC3 Comedy but she is probably best known for her regular role of DC Gail Stephens in ITV’s Midsomer Murders.
+Kirsty Dillon has been a professional actress and voice-over for 20 years.
+Her work has seen her collaborate on projects such as ‘Blackout’ for CH4, ‘Locke’ with Tom Hardy, ‘Man Like Mobeen’ on BBC3 Comedy but Kirsty is probably best known for her regular role of DC Gail Stephens in ITV’s Midsomer Murders.

-“I am a passionate advocate for the work Aurora New Dawn do.
-Not only can I feel the support and professionalism with which they offer this client led service on the ground.
-I am struck by the respect they across the sector and with frontline agencies.
+“I am a passionate advocate for the work Aurora New Dawn does.
+Not only can I feel the support and professionalism with which they offer this client-led service on the ground, but I am also struck by the respect they across the sector and with frontline agencies.
 They are team players.

 “On a personal note working with Aurora feels inspiring to be part of a large and diverse team.
 They have furthered my skills and understanding of the complexity of violence against women through practical training and given me a course of reflection that has now become one of the most important aspects of my life.
 An integral aspect of my own healing has been my engagement with this awesome tribe.
 BIG UP #TeamAurora.”